 With Pride month coming to a close and the induction of Moana into the official Disney Princess lineup occurring without a formal ceremony, I thought now would be the best time to discuss how Disney should make their next “princess” movie star an openly gay character.
 A prominent Disney character from the LGBTQIA+ community starring in a Disney princess film is the best next move as far as princesses go, and I will explain why.

 Disney hides possible LGBTQ representatives

-Despite possibly hinting at some LGBTQ characters in their movies or the Disney fanbase speculating the queerness of certain characters, Disney does not have any outright, proudly gay characters.
-The closest they have gotten recently was in Pixar’s Onward, not a Disney princess film I remind you.
+Despite possibly hinting at some LGBTQ characters in their movies, or the Disney fanbase speculating the queerness of certain characters, Disney does not have any outright, proudly gay characters.
+The closest they have gotten recently was in Pixar’s Onward (not a Disney princess film, I remind you).
 There was a Cyclops officer who spoke about her girlfriend openly to Ian and Barley.
 However, it was one line, and she was in the movie for maybe 10 minutes total.
 By not prominently showcasing a proud LGBTQ character, Disney is perpetuating the idea that hiding part of your identity prevents you from being disliked.
 Or helps you continue to be liked.

-Instead, Disney should showcase a character who is out and proud of it; to encourage other boys, girls, and non-identifiers that it is okay to be proud of who you are.
+Instead, Disney should showcase a character who is out and proud of it; this would encourage other boys, girls, and non-identifiers that it is okay to be proud of who you are.
 They may even portray the character getting slight backlash about it, but handle it in the way Disney knows best.
 Like how they dealt with racism in Zootopia or how they dealt with unhealthy friendship behaviors in Ralph Breaks the Internet, they can educate with a clear message that helps children and adults to understand the LGBTQ+ community better.

 Disney needs diversification in their Princess lineup